trichter/obspycsv/README.md

 ## Usage CSZ

 CSZ format can be used to store a catalog with picks in a set of csv files zipped into a single file.
 It works similar to NumPy's npz format.
-Because ObsPy automatically unpacks zip archives, to read files with ObsPy use the option `check_compression=False` or use the `read_csz` function directly.
 Compression may be used with `compression` and `compresslevel` parameters (see [zipfile doc](https://docs.python.org/library/zipfile.html#zipfile.ZipFile)).